neuralmagic/deepsparse/README.md

 ## ✨NEW✨ DeepSparse LLMs

 We are pleased to announce support for LLMs, starting with MPT-7B.
-DeepSparse is optimized for performant inference:
+DeepSparse is optimized for performant LLM inference with:
 - Optimized sparse quantized CPU kernels
 - Efficient usage of cached attention keys and values for minimal memory movement
-- Compressed memory using sparse weights
+- Low memory utilization with sparse-quantized weights and quantized activations

 ### Try It Now